What services are available?

-The United States Department of Housing and Urban Development (HUD) made available vouchers specific to youth from the child welfare system titled the Foster Youth to Independence Initiative (FYI).
-These vouchers allow priority to be given to eligible youth and are now made available “on demand.”
-In the past, eligible youth have had to compete with all eligible applicants for housing vouchers, and these typically would go to families.
+The United States Department of Housing and Urban Development (HUD) has made speciﬁc vouchers available for youth in foster care, called the Foster Youth to Independence Initiative.
+These vouchers are available on demand and allow priority to be given to youth in foster care who are eligible for help.
 These vouchers are available for 36 months.

 To find out if vouchers are available through the Public Housing Authority in your county, please refer to housing voucher state map.
 Keep in mind that vouchers are also portable, so even if a voucher is not available in your county help may still be available.

 Who is eligible?